The culture of finger-pointing and catastrophizing others' words has grown…

-Jesus said it Himself.
-“I am the light of the world.
+Jesus of Nazareth made the monumental declaration, “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life” (John 8:12, NIV).

 We bump into things and hurt ourselves.
 We might even seriously injure or kill ourselves if we’re in deadly terrain.

 We don’t enjoy the beauty of our surroundings because we can’t see.

 We can’t see people well; we may hurt others unintentionally, including those we love.

 We end up in dead ends, sometimes over and over again.